-Physical Therapy in Cleveland for Pain Care
+Physical or Occupational Therapy in Cleveland for Pain Care

 Welcome to Therapy Specialists Inc’s resource on Radiofrequency Ablation.

 Radiofrequency ablation is a treatment where radio waves are used to create heat and destroy a part of a nerve.
 This technique is most commonly used to treat pain that is originating in the facet joints of the spine.
 The procedure is used to destroy the end of the small nerves that provide sensation to the facet joints.
 Once the nerve is destroyed, you should no longer feel the pain from the worn out, painful facet joints.
 This procedure is also sometimes called a RFA (which is short for radiofrequency ablation), a rhizotomy, or a neurotomy.

 - What parts of the spine are involved

 - What the surgeon is trying to achieve

 - What the possible complications are

 - What Therapy Specialists Inc’s approach to rehabilitation is

 The spine is made up of 24 bones called vertebrae that stack on top of one another.
 Each vertebra has a ring of bone that encases and protects the spinal cord.
 When the vertebrae are stacked one on top of the other, these rings of bone create a hollow tube called the spinal canal.
 The spinal cord runs through the spinal canal from the brain to the lower spine.
 Between the vertebrae are intervertebral discs.
 The intervertebral discs cushion the spine and make it flexible.
 There are also two facet joints between each vertebra of the spine.
 The facet joints are located on the back of the spinal column in the lumbar and thoracic spine.
 In the neck, or cervical spine, they are located more to the side of the vertebra.